 It will be very interesting to extend our construction for arbitrary number of edges and thus prove the lower bound of (13).
-Recall, that one of the main ingredients of the construction was Lemma 3.1, which guarantees the existence of a dense (i.e, one of size $n^{1-o(1)}$) set of integers that contains no non-trivial solution to equations of the form $az_1 + bz_2 = (a + b)z_3$ where a, b are small integral constants.
-As the proof of Theorem 1 suggests, in order to extend the construction for arbitrary e we will have to use a dense set of integers, which contains no non-trivial solution to equations of the form
+Recall that one of the main ingredients of the construction was a dense set of integers that contains no non-trivial solution to equations of the form $az_1 + bz_2 = (a + b)z_3$ where a, b are small integral constants.
+As the proof of Theorem 1 suggests, in order to extend the construction for arbitrary e we will have to use a dense set of integers (i.e, one of size $n^{1-o(1)}$ ), which contains no non-trivial solution to equations of the form